 Neuroscientist Marianne Chapleau, first author of the study published in the journal The Lancet Neurology in February, explained, saying, “We need more awareness of PCA so that it can be flagged by clinicians.

-“Most patients see their optometrist when they start experiencing visual symptoms and may be referred to an ophthalmologist who may also fail to recognize PCA.
+“Most patients see their optometrist when they start experiencing visual symptoms and may be referred to an ophthalmologist, who may also fail to recognize PCA.
 We need better tools in clinical settings to identify these patients early on and get them treatment.”

-“From a scientific point of view, we really need to understand why Alzheimer’s is specifically targeting visual rather than memory areas of the brain.
+“From a scientific point of view, we need to understand why Alzheimer’s is specifically targeting visual rather than memory areas of the brain.
 Our study found that 60 percent of patients with PCA were women — better understanding of why they appear to be more susceptible is one important area of future research.”

 How To Diagnose PCA